sstsimulator/sst-docs/README.md

    * Review changes and merge the pull request into **master** branch if acceptable.
    * run the following command from the sst-website/website directory:
       * ```> GIT_USER=<github_user_name> CURRENT_BRANCH=master USE_SSH=true npm run publish-gh-pages```
+   * Wait approx 30-60 seconds and check that content is updated at http://sst-simulator.org/sst-website